logan-connolly/portfolio/content/post/german_election_2017.md

 > For the distribution of seats in the German Bundestag, the second vote is more important than the first vote.
 This second vote allows the elector to vote for a party whose candidates are put together on the regional electoral list.
 [Wiki]

-Thus, I used the second vote to get an idea of who different regions in Germany vote for.

 # Voter Turnout

 It appears that voter turnout has increased over the past three election cycles.
 There appears to be a higher turnout in the southern states of Baden-Württemberg and Bayern.